Teaching home school history is simple and can be tailored to suit your unique family.

-This Homeschool History Sitemap gives you an overview as to how to teach history.
+This Homeschool history sitemap gives you an overview as to how to teach history.
 You can use this page to entirely design your own history curriculum.
-I describe different approaches to teaching history, history resources to use - including books, unit study ideas and so on, as well as history project ideas and homeschool history curriculum you may wish to use.
+Here's how:

-If you're keen to teach history, you will love this comprehensive coverage of the time periods - and as a warning to you.... you'll find that the study of history can take over your homeschool life!
+If you're keen to teach history, you will love these homeschool curriculum resources for each of the time periods - and as a warning to you.... you'll find that the study of history can take over your homeschool life!
 We did!

 It's great to start out with an exciting book which makes history come alive in the time period (also know as a living book - or historical fiction novel) - add in a history project idea and then, live out the time period in a fun history day where you dress up, eat the food and show off what you have learned or what you have added in your own history notebook.

 What's the best homeschool history curriculum for each time period and which one may best suit your needs?
 Helpful questions on the curriculum page will guide your decision.

 Homeschool history resources for each time period: